PlaidCloud/plaidcloud-docs/content/en/docs/PlaidCloud/Analyze/dw/getting-started.md

 ### Integrated with PlaidCloud Analyze for Low/No Code operations

-Analyze, Dashboards, Forms, and JupyterLab are quickly connected to any PlaidCloud DLS.
+Analyze, Dashboards, Forms, PlaidXL, and JupyterLab are quickly connected to any PlaidCloud DLS.
 This provides point-and-click operations to automate data related activities as well as building beautiful visualizations for reporting and insightful analysis.

 From an Analyze project, you can select any DLS instance.
-This also provides the ability for Analyze projects to switch among DWS instances to facilitate testing and Blue/Green upgrade processes.
+This also provides the ability for Analyze projects to switch among DLS instances to facilitate testing and Blue/Green upgrade processes.
 It also allows quickly restoring an Analyze Project from a DLS point-in-time backup.

 ### Clone